3.5 PPE, Draping, and Client Protection

 Key Takeaways

-• Personal protective equipment is selected for the exposure risk, product, and procedure.
+• Personal protective equipment (PPE) is selected for the exposure risk, the product, and the procedure — not for client preference.

-• Draping protects modesty, clothing, hair, eyes, and service areas while allowing safe access.
+• Draping protects modesty, clothing, hair, eyes, and non-service areas while still allowing safe access.

-• Client protection includes sanitation, positioning, communication, temperature checks, and contraindication screening.
+• Client protection includes sanitation, positioning, communication, temperature checks, patch testing, and contraindication screening.

-• A protected client is not rushed, overexposed, or worked on with unsafe skin conditions.
+• A protected client is never rushed, overexposed, or worked on over unsafe skin conditions.

 Protection Is Part of the Service

-Client protection is listed in the Skin Care and Services domain, but it depends on Scientific Concepts.
-Draping, gloves, eye protection, clean linens, patch testing where appropriate, and careful product use all reduce risk.
-A client may judge the service by comfort, but the exam judges whether the esthetician prevents injury and contamination.
+Client protection lives in the Skin Care and Services domain but depends on Scientific Concepts.
+Draping, gloves, eye protection, clean linens, patch testing, and careful product use all reduce risk.
+A client may judge a service by comfort; the exam judges whether the esthetician prevented injury and contamination.

 Draping Goals